A World of Diving Adventures

 Your option is to book the people-to-people add-on with us, which includes stays at Casa Particulares (Private Homes – like Airbnb), or fly in the day of.

-If flying in the day of, it’s probably best to fly into Camagüey (CMW) or Santa Clara (SNU).
+If flying in the day of, it’s probably best to fly into Camagüey (CMW).
 This would likely require an overnight in Miami or Fort Lauderdale so you can catch an early morning flight.

-For a list of private accommodations in Old Havana, Vedado, Miramar, Camagüey or Santa Clara, click here.
+For a list of private accommodations in Old Havana, Vedado, Miramar or Camagüey, click here.

 NOTE: please see details regarding ground transfers from each destination.